-21) Mention what can be configured for JIRA project and issue type?
+21) What can be configured for the JIRA project and issue type?

-You can configure following things for each pair of an issue type and JIRA project.
+You can configure the following things for each pair of an issue type and JIRA project.

 - The order of custom fields appears on an issue screen

-- Workflow of an issue including the statuses
+- The workflow of an issue including the statuses

 - Which custom fields and system an issue can use